abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 Now follow [this](/learning-paths/server-and-cloud/spark/spark_deployment#check-that-jupyter-notebook-is-working-with-spark) to Check that Jupyter Notebook is working with spark.

-{{% notice Note %}} Follow the above mentioned steps for configuring spark manually or follow the below ansible steps for configuration of spark in aws ec2 instance. {{% /notice %}}
+{{% notice Note %}} Follow the above mentioned steps for configuring Spark manually or follow the below ansible steps for configuration of Spark in aws ec2 instance. {{% /notice %}}

 ## Configure Spark by Ansible
 Using a text editor, save the code below to in a file called `spark.yaml`.
 It will install the Spark and the required dependencies.
 This is the YAML file for the Ansible playbook.